Looking to Invest in Austin? Consider the Following

 Many investors find that now is a great time to invest in Austin, but they may see better returns with the right investment property types.
 These are the types of properties that investors should consider as they are searching the current Austin inventory:

-- Single-family homes — There's more people moving to Austin than there are houses available.
+- Single-family homes — There are more people moving to Austin than there are houses available.
 While the home building industry is gearing up, development cannot keep up with the pace of population growth.
 Investors who purchase single-family homes will often have renters available, but they should be mindful of the fact that rent prices will not increase significantly over the next several years.

 - Luxury townhomes and apartments — Many people who work for the state government or the university are looking for affordable housing in a convenient location.
-Investors may want to consider searching for a bargain on luxury townhomes or apartment buildings in downtown Austin.
+Investors may want to consider searching for a bargain on townhomes or apartment buildings in downtown Austin.